xmzt/crpy/lexr/README.md

 **\***

-Previous transition off=1 e.g. to consume srcCh when following the 'to' pointer of a NodeCond when no other input matches.
+Previous transition off=1 e.g. to consume src when following the 'to' pointer of a NodeCond when no other input matches.

 **\?**